slate2b/Course_Planner_App/README.md

 For this project, I performed runtime complexity analysis and space complexity analysis for multiple data structures.
-I chose to use a BST since it had an average runtime complexity is Theta(log(n)) and because it handled memory allocation rather well.
+I chose to use a BST since it had an average runtime complexity of Theta(log(n)) and because it handled memory allocation rather well.
 I considered a Hash Table as an alternative data structure, but I utimately chose a BST because it performs better in the memory efficiency arena.